Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 We consider a large scale image setting with Walnut phantom image ~\cite{hamalainen2015tomographic} of size $128\times 128$ and two lung CT images of size $256 \times 256$ taken from the LoDoPaB-CT dataset~\cite{leuschner2021lodopab} to verify the scalability of the Gibbs-BPS sampler.
 The images are shown in Figure \ref{fig:true_image2}.
 In the simulation, we used $64$ projections equi-spatially sampled from $0$ to $\pi$ for Walnut Phantom and $128$ projections equi-spatially sampled from $0$ to $\pi$ for two lung CT images.
 The noise are taken to be Gaussian with zero mean and $\sigma_{obs}=0.01 \times \|\boldsymbol{A}\boldsymbol{x}\|_{\infty}$ for Walnut Phantom and $\sigma_{obs}=0.02 \times\frac{ \|\bm{A}\bm{x}_{true}\|_{2}}{\sqrt{m}}$ for two lung CT images.
 These setting leads to 32.77db SNR for Walnut Phantom and 34db for two lung CT images.

+Table~\ref{tab:result-case-L} demonstrates that Gibbs-BPS consistently outperforms all other methods across datasets in both reconstruction quality and speed.
+While the smaller $128\times128$ Walnut dataset shows modest improvements of 0.01~dB, the more challenging $256\times256$ Lung~1 medical images achieve substantial gains of 1.42~dB.
+Notably, Gibbs-BPS requires only 0.18 to 2.18 minutes for reconstruction compared to PLD's 20 to 132 minutes, delivering a speedup of up to $100\times$ with no loss in quality.

-Figure \ref{fig:speed_L} compare the convergence speed of MCMC algorithms for large scale images.
-The Gibbs-BPS is the most efficient for Walnut Phantom with $128 \times 128$ pixel, then followed by Gibbs Sampler and PLD.
-The PCN-MCMC has the slowest convergence speed.
-For two lung CT images with $256 \times 256$ pixel, the Gibbs sampler does not work due to the inability to sample the Gaussian distribution with dimensions $256^{2}$, and we also found that the pCN-MCMC suffers from slow numerical instability.
-In this case, proximal Langevin dynamic is the only competitor.
-We see that, the Gibbs-BPS converges slightly faster than PLD.
+Table \ref{tab:ESS_large} and Figure \ref{fig:speed_L} compare the convergence speed of MCMC algorithms for large-scale images.
+We see that when dealing with high-resolution images, the advantages of Gibbs-BPS become evident.
+It is the most efficient for Walnut Phantom with $128 \times 128$ pixel, then followed by Gibbs sampler and PLD.
+The pCN has the slowest convergence speed.
+For two lung CT images with $256 \times 256$ pixel, the Gibbs sampler does not work due to the inability to sample the Gaussian distribution with dimensions $256^{2}$, and we also found that the pCN suffers from numerical instability.
+The proximal Langevin dynamic is the only competitor for the problem with size.
+In this case, the Gibbs-BPS converges slightly faster than PLD.
 Figures \ref{fig:walnut}-\ref{fig:imageB} show the posterior statistics for the three high resolution images recovered by various methods.
 For Walnut Phantom, the image recovered by all the methods except for edge-preserving horseshoe prior have the similar quality.
 For two lung CT images, the fused $L_{1/2}$ prior always did slightly better than the fused LASSO prior in terms of PSNR.
 The posterior standard deviation estimated by the PLD algorithm is much smaller than Gibbs-BPS.
 Since this phenomenon consistently holds for all the scenarios for PLD, we suspect that the PLD may underestimate the posterior standard deviations.
-The failure of Edge-preserving horseshoe prior for Shepp–logan phantom and walnut Phantom indicates that, when the original images are very sparse, we need the sparisity-promoting term in the prior.